 Municipal electric utilities such as OMLPS must transition quickly from the traditional electricity sales-based business model to an à la carte energy services provider to remain viable.
 Energy service companies (ESCOs) have been reducing their customers' bills via installed energy efficiency improvements for quite some time.
-However, utilities such as OMLPS have noticed flat or declining
+However, utilities such as OMLPS have noticed flat or declining sales as their collective customer base purchases less electricity due in large part to these efficiency measures.
+Rising costs for the utility coupled with declining sales would lead to a budget crunch.
+So, if this energy efficiency scheme is bad for the utility, then why are we doing it?

 Operating as an ESCO provides one solution to declining energy sales without raising rates to compensate.
 First, the utility can institute efficiency services such as weatherization, lighting, and appliances as a low-cost or at-cost offering to their customers.
 Second, the reduced electricity sales due to energy efficiency can be compensated through increased electricity sales attributed to fuel switching.
 Appliances previously utilizing natural gas such as water heaters, furnaces, or kitchen ranges could be replaced with electric appliances as part of the ESCO service.
 Electric vehicles which replace gasoline-powered vehicles would also qualify.
 Incentives offered may include reduced-rate bank financing, direct rebates, preferential electricity rates on additional customer meters, or group buy offerings.
 The business model for fuel switching is sound.
-A simultaneous reduction in carbon emissions will be achieved so long as the energy portfolio of the utility has lower carbon neutral.
+A simultaneous reduction in carbon emissions will be achieved so long as the energy portfolio of the utility has lower carbon emissions than direct combustion of natural gas.
+Currently, OMLPS's portfolio is 80%-85% carbon neutral.
 In turn, we can work to reduce customers' bills, increase revenue for our electric utility, and reduce our overall carbon emissions.